No other room in the house costs more money to remodel on a per square foot bases than the bathroom. Bathroom remodels can range as follows:

 Why Does Tile Impact the Costs to Remodel a Bathroom?

 Tile matters significantly.
 Size, shape, and pattern all changes the cost of labor and materials to install.
 Porcelain, ceramic, and stone tiles are not interchangeable.
 All have vastly different costs to install and big differences in durability and water absorption.
 A bigger wall tile takes longer to install.
 Why?
 It is not possible to stack large, heavier tiles on the wall before a reasonable drying time (they will sag).
 Using smaller, lighter tiles allows for more tiles installed per day.
 This also generally reduces labor and the cost of application materials.
 Larger tiles require more expensive application products.
+Selecting the correct tile grout is really important.
 Careful, a smaller, lighter tile may be terrible quality, have a short life, and absorb moisture.
 Let your Contractor point you in the right direction.

 Never buy any tile: